drocheam/optrace/docs/source/usage/surfaces.rst

    data2d = ot.DataSurface2D(r=r0, data=H)

-Note that we can also add the parameters :python:`z_min=...`, :python:`z_max=`, :python:`parax_roc`, as for the FunctionSurface class.
+As for the FunctionSurface class, parameters :python:`z_min=...`, :python:`z_max=`, :python:`parax_roc`
+can be optionally provided.

 **DataSurface1D**

-For a surface with rotational symmetry one radial vector is sufficient.
+One radial vector is sufficient for a surface with rotational symmetry.
-For this we utilize the :class:`DataSurface1D <optrace.tracer.geometry.surface.data_surface_1d.DataSurface1D>` class:
+For this, the :class:`DataSurface1D <optrace.tracer.geometry.surface.data_surface_1d.DataSurface1D>` class is utilized:

 .. testcode::